 Is the future of motoring in the global marketplace in the good hands of the Golf, Forte and Fiesta?
 Not if you’re Ford’s vice president of Global Marketing, Jim Farley.
 In his mind, it’ll be a page from the 1991 Explorer’s successful playbook that will help his employer gain market and mind share the world over.

 Some time ago, I ranted on these pages about European methods of testing fuel mileage (and thus also CO2 emissions), and the way they give unfair advantage to downsized turbocharged engines, compared to good old N/A units.
 So it’s quite convenient that for my first TTAC European review, I got a Škoda Rapid, powered by a 1.2 TSI turbocharged four-cylinder – a typical example of downsized powerplant.
 With the Rapid being a relatively small and light family car, the little four-banger may have an opportunity to really shine, and show us whether downsizing works.
 Or not.

 While new car and light truck October sales were up in France, Spain and Germany, giving hope that the European market has finally bottomed out, Italy’s car market is not showing any signs of recovery with car sales down 5.6% from a year ago.
-Fiat’s European chief, Alfredo Altavilla, remains pessimistic about that brand’s home market. ”We are not seeing signs of a recovery in Italy, while in other markets we are seeing the glimmer of recovery where the market has touched bottom,” Altavilla said.
+Fiat’s European chief, Alfredo Altavilla, remains pessimistic about that brand’s home market. ”We are not seeing signs of a recovery in Italy, while in other markets we are seeing the glimmer of recovery where the market has touched bottom,” Altavilla told Reuters.
 “The real problem in Italy continues to be lack of consumer spending.”
 (Read More…)